 Dave Parker’s Milestone Problem

 Traditionally in baseball history, the pursuit of a Hall of Fame career has been a pursuit of milestones.
 For a position player, the two key milestones are 3,000 hits and 500 home runs.
-The steroid era has erased those milestones as automatic achievements for a Hall of Fame plaque but they remain relevant for any player deemed “clean.”
+The steroid era has erased those milestones as automatic achievements for a Hall of Fame plaque, but they remain relevant for any player deemed “clean.”

-When a player falls shy of those benchmarks, other criteria come into play.
+When a player falls short of those benchmarks, other criteria come into play.
 Why did they fall short?
 Injuries?
 Retiring early?
 How many awards did they win?
 How dominant were they at their peaks?
 What other achievements do they have?

 Parker had some injuries but not an inordinate amount.
 He played in 148 or more games 10 times in 19 seasons.
-Three other years he played in over 130 contests.
+Three other years, he played in over 130 contests.
 He was 40 years old when he retired.
 26 of the 32 players with over 3,000 hits had achieved the milestone by their age 40 season.

 Players with 10,000 Plate Appearances